nnoori/amoeba_fn/README.md

 webpy-skeleton
 ==============

-Skeleton for a web.py application using twitter bootstrap.
+This project is built on Skeleton for a web.py application using twitter bootstrap that can be found here (https://github.com/jzellman/webpy-skeleton.git)
 Usage
 =======================
     mkdir my_webapp